Phishing: Sentencing and Penalties

 Phishing messages ask the recipient to send sensitive information, such as the person's name, date of birth, Social Security number, account passwords, personal identification numbers, and anything else a criminal can use to commit identity theft.
 The end goal of these phishing scams is to acquire information the criminal can use to open fraudulent accounts in the victim's name, or otherwise fraudulently access or use the victim's identity for financial gain.

-Identity Theft
+Phishing: Type of Identity Theft

-Knowing and Intentional
+Knowing and Intentional Acts

 Phishing occurs when someone intentionally tries to obtain sensitive information by using fraudulent or misleading communications.
 If, for example, you send someone an e-mail message and that person responds with a message that includes personal information, this doesn't mean you have committed phishing.
-To be found guilty of this crime you must intentionally solicit the sensitive information by portraying yourself to be someone you are not, with the intention to defraud the message's recipient.
+To be found guilty of this crime, you must intentionally solicit the sensitive information by portraying yourself to be someone you are not, with the intent to defraud the message's recipient.

 For example, if you run a small business and send an e-mail to a customer asking for his or her credit card number, this is not phishing.
 However, if you pretend to be a representative of a bank or a government agency and you are not, that is phishing.